MeltwaterArchive/makenew-koa-service/README.md

    Disable the GitHub repository projects and wiki options (unless desired).
    Add any required GitHub teams or collaborators to the repository.

-8. Search for all `TODO` comments to add your first module.

 ### Updating from this skeleton

 If you want to pull in future updates from this skeleton,